 Under New York state law, grounds for divorce must be established in every case — and the admissible grounds do not include irreconcilable differences, inability to communicate, or other terms that assign “no-fault.”
 This contributes to some people’s preference for a marital separation agreement.
 Contact me to discuss whether a separation agreement may be right for you and your current spouse.

 As an experienced family lawyer, I have helped people draft and file separation agreements under a variety of circumstances.
 This may be a valid approach for those who:

-- Choose to file a separation agreement with the court so that the basic framework for a divorce is already in place, but the parties have a time period to consider whether to legally end their marriage
+- Choose to file a separation agreement with the court so that the basic framework for divorce is already in place, but the parties have a time period to consider whether to end their marriage legally.

 - Have religious or other personal beliefs that prevent them from seeking divorce

 It is important to recognize that agreement between the parties is necessary to file a marital separation agreement.
 A legal separation cannot be accomplished through a one-sided or forced action without communication between the parties.
 People who know they want to end their marriage — but who cannot agree on the issues that come up when they do so — should gather accurate information on contested divorce.